DevIslem/test-repo/README.md

-# Sample repo as Example
+# Example repository

-this is our commit
+This is a sample repository as an example